JoonatanRitalahti/portfolio/README.md

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

-## Minigame for Snatch (Playstack) - Android [3D]
+## Minigame for Snatch (Playstack) - Android [3D] 2020
 [![](https://i0.wp.com/invisioncommunity.co.uk/wp-content/uploads/2019/07/snatch.jpg)](#)

 I was responsible for character movement, camera movement and spawning mechanics.

-The project took three months and was made in part of innovation project course.
+The project took three months and was made as part of an innovation project course.

 Team of 6 members.